Skip to main content

 Climate change and disaster impacts

-Australia is committed to working in partnership with the Government of Tuvalu to meet the needs and aspirations of its people to build resilience to climate change and disaster events.
+Australia has elevated its partnership with Tuvalu through the Falepili Union; recognising in a legally-binding treaty Tuvalu's continuing statehood and sovereignty notwithstanding the impacts of climate change related sea-level rise.
+Australia is committed to working in partnership with the Government of Tuvalu to meet the aspirations of its people, safeguard its future and build resilience in the face of climate change and disaster events.

-Tuvalu's island group sits less than five metres above sea level, making it the world's second lowest-lying country and highly vulnerable to the impacts of climate change.
-Tuvalu is susceptible to a range of challenges that will be exacerbated by climate change, such as more severe and longer-lasting droughts and heat waves, coastal erosion, increased acidity of ocean waters, sea level rise, wind-driven waves and king tides.
+Tuvalu is a group of 9 islands and atolls which sit less than five metres above sea level.
+It is the world's second lowest-lying country and highly vulnerable to the impacts of climate change.
+Tuvalu is susceptible to a range of challenges exacerbated by climate change,including more severe and longer-lasting droughts and heat waves, coastal erosion, increased acidity of ocean waters, sea level rise, wind-driven waves and king tides.

-• As climate change impacts intensify, Tuvalu will need international support to implement its Long-Term Adaption Plan to help protect the lives, livelihoods and culture of Tuvaluans.
-Australia is partnering with Tuvalu, under the UN Secretary General's Adaptation Pipeline Accelerator (APA) initiative, to advance the Long-Term Adaptation Plan.
-The APA initiative aims to pioneer a new collaborative model for accelerating investment for adaptation in developing countries at pace and at scale.
+• As climate change impacts intensify, Tuvalu will require international support to implement coastal adaptation planning to protect the lives, livelihoods and culture of Tuvaluans.
+Australia is partnering with Tuvalu, to advance planning and increase finance and investment options for its adaptation priorities .

-• Australia is working with the Government of Tuvalu through the Australian Infrastructure Financing Facility for the Pacific (AIFFP) to ensure that critical infrastructure is climate resilient.
-Australia also works closely with Tuvalu's National Disaster Management Office and has supported a Disaster Risk Management and Response Coordinator position through the Australia Assists Program.
+• Australia is working with the Government of Tuvalu through the Australian Infrastructure Financing Facility for the Pacific (AIFFP) to ensure that critical connectivity infrastructure is climate change and disaster resilient.
+Australia works closely with Tuvalu's National Disaster Management Office and supports a Disaster Risk Management and Response Coordinator position through the Australia Assists Program.

 Bilateral programs

-• With Australia's support the Government of Tuvalu is undertaking significant economic reforms in fiscal sustainability and public financial management.
-These reforms aim to improve the transparency and accountability of government services and are a step toward strengthening economic resilience against climate shocks.
+• Australia is supporting the Government of Tuvalu to undertake significant economic reforms in fiscal sustainability and public financial management.
+The reforms aim to improve the transparency and accountability of government services, improve access to climate finance and strengthen economic resilience against climate shocks.

 Regional programs